nickinikbakht/Data_Mining/File 1/ReadMe.md

 ## Normalization
 Standardization: Applied normalization techniques (like MinMax) to standardize the data, making it suitable for modeling.

-## Scaling
-Scaled the data to ensure all features contribute equally to the model.
+Scaling:Scaled the data to ensure all features contribute equally to the model.

 ## Outlier Detection
 Identification: Identified outliers using statistical methods and visualization techniques.